rameshgchavan/flashcard-generator/README.md

   - Link: https://www.npmjs.com/package/react-router-dom

 ### React Redux:
-- I have used react redux library for state managment and created 4 folders as:
+- I have used react redux library for state management and created 4 folders as:
     - **constants:** this folder contains index.js in this file I have created constants those will be used in action and reducer.
     - **actions:** this folder contains: 4 files as follows
         - createFlashcard.js: contains createFlashcard action,